boyla950/boyla950/README.md

 ## About Me
 Hi, I'm Matthew, a programmer and recent finance graduate from the North East of England.
 I currently hold a first-class undergraduate degree from Durham University (where I studied computer science) and have just graduated from my master's degree in finance at Newcastle University!

 During my time as an undergraduate, I have found a passion for machine learning and the greater field of data science.
-I am also very interested in financial markets and am looking to find opportunities to further explore these two fields and combine them, particularly in the realm of risk management.
+I am also very interested in financial markets and am always looking to find opportunities to further explore these two fields and combine them, particularly in the realm of risk management.

-I am in the process of applying for graduate opportunities, looking particularly for roles in machine learning, software development or data analysis, ideally within the financial services industries.
+I currently work as a Model Validation Specialist in teh Risk Group at Virgin Money!

 ## Education
 ### Master's Degree